rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 </figcaption>
 </figure>

+{:.todo}
+Miel either doesn't get the paragraph below or its relevancy.

 If RDF archive storage is the only concern, and querying is not a requirement, then only a single index would be sufficient.
 By storing only one index, such as `SPO`, the required storage space could be further reduced.